zuriscript/signalstory/README.md

   <img src="docs/static/img/code_evolve_landscape_light.png" width="100%" height="100">
 </picture>

-## Philosophy
+## Guiding Principles

 - 🚀 Use class methods to provide controlled access and mutations to shared state.
 - 🌌 If your store becomes too complex and bloated, slice it into multiple stores.
 - ✨ Join and aggregate your state at the component level using signal mechanics.
 - 🌐 Need to sync states between stores synchronously? - Use events.
-- 🔮 Need to decouple actors and consumers as you do in redux? - Use events.
+- 🔮 Need to decouple actors and consumers as you do in ``redux`? - Use events.
-- 🔄 Craving Immutability? - Just activate it.
+- 🔄 Craving `Immutability`? - Just activate it.
 - 🏎️ Don't want full immutability because your store has to be super fast? - Don't activate it.
 - 🧙‍♂️ Seeking a way to encapsulate side effects in a reusable, maintainable, and testable way? - Use effect objects.
 - 🔍 Want a way to reuse and test queries spanning over multiple stores? - Use query objects.
 - 📦 Don't want to use a class for stores? - You don't have to.
 - 🛠️ Tired of debugging state changes in the console? - Enable redux devtools.
+- 🪄 Still want some good old logging magic? - Enable Store logger plugin
 - ⏳ Need to keep track of store history and selectively perform undo/redo operations? - Enable the history plugin.
 - 💾 Want to sync your state with local storage? - Enable the persistence plugin.
+- 📈 Need to get notified of whether your store is modified or currently loading? - Enable the Store Status plugin.
 - 🎨 Something's missing? - Write a custom plugin.
 - 📖 Read the [docs](https://zuriscript.github.io/signalstory/) for more features and concepts.